schwarz-e/schwarz-e.github.io/index.md

 My work bridges **mechanical engineering, biology, and applied mathematics** to understand and predict how vessels evolve over time.

-I am currently working on integrating **constrained mixture theory** of growth and remodeling with **neural operator frameworks** to forecast aneurysm progression and identify biomechanical predictors of rupture risk.
+I am currently working on integrating **constrained mixture theory** of vascular growth and remodeling with **neural operator frameworks** to forecast aneurysm progression and identify biomechanical predictors of rupture risk.

 ---